After Oprah Calls, Dooce Calls On Liquid Web for Load Balancing Solution

-All of these high profile appearances and mentions eventually delivered dooce.com an audience generally reserved for much larger websites — who also enjoyed far more extensive resources.
+All of these high-profile appearances and mentions eventually delivered dooce.com to an audience generally reserved for much larger websites — who also enjoyed far more extensive resources.
 Although the attention was great, generating enterprise-level traffic on a still humble blogging site was causing wildly fluctuating site visitor metrics and wickedly costly bandwidth overages up to $2,000 a month.
 Adding to Heather’s anxiety was the desire to transform her blog-specific site into a fully functioning community to add a level of cohesiveness to her brand.
 Heather needed the infrastructure to support more powerful connections and handle the resources needed for a rapidly growing membership, without adding significant costs to a company still experiencing growing pains.

 Download the case study to read more.